ezzing/3DLayout-documentation/README.md

             id: data.id,
             failURL: '#/fail',
             showcase: showcase,
-            customRules: rules
+        }, rules);
     });
-    });

-In this example we create a new project and open the 3DLayout with this project.
+In this example we create a new project and open the 3Dlayout with this project.

-The attributes to create a new project are:
+The data to create a new project are:

 -   **title**: The title of the project